gabrieldaos/gabrieldaos.github.io/_posts/2019-10-15-eskwelabs-capstone.md

 ![top_tweets](https://github.com/soadleirbag/soadleirbag.github.io/blob/master/img/capstone-images/top_tweets.PNG?raw=true){: .center-block :}

 But if we're going to base it by likes, most of the top news tweets involves at least a popular figure in the Philippines.
+Its also good to note that most of the top news tweets come from ABS-CBN (A popular celebrity centric TV network in the Philippines.)

 ## 2. How are these popular tweets similar to one another?
 **like what features do they have that gives them attention**